 This week your baby’s toenails are beginning to develop.
 And with a dermis under the epidermis, her skin is continuing to develop.
 Her thyroid works and is now manufacturing thyroid hormone.
 From this week, your baby starts to get a whole lot more active inside you, and her movements are more coordinated.
 She now weighs around 110g and is about 12 cm in length from coccyx to crown.

-If you’re feeling good right now, and a lot of women do during their second trimester, take advantage of it.
+If you’re feeling good right now, and a lot of women do during their second trimester at 14 weeks pregnant, take advantage of it.
 This may be a great time to travel, to do things with your partner.
 You might not be able to do it later on in your pregnancy.
 It is also the perfect time to reward yourself – with a visit to the hairdresser, or an evening out with friends.
 You got over the first hurdle!
 So whatever is fun for you, take the time to treat yourself.

 Please note: If injections are necessary or you need travel sickness medicine, this must be discussed with your doctor.